Developer Guide

 Alternative 2: Use the

-class provided by Java.- Pros: Easier implementation.
+LinkedListclass provided by Java.- Pros: Easier implementation.
 Most operations have been provided by Java.

 - Cons: Need to devise a workaround to traverse the commands since the

-places the cursor in between the elements.
+ListIteratorplaces the cursor in between the elements.

 Sort feature

-The sort mechanism is facilitated by SortCommand
+The sort mechanism is facilitated by SortCommand.

 Below is an example usage scenario.

-to sort the contact list by name in ascending order.
+Step 1: The user executes sort ascending to sort the contact list by name in ascending order.
 The

-string is passed to the Logic
+string is passed to the Logic component.

-component parses the string and creates a corresponding SortCommand
+Step 2: The Logic component parses the string and creates a corresponding SortCommand object.

-Step 3: The SortCommand
+Step 3: The SortCommand object calls Model#sortByName() to sort the

-internal AddressBook
+internal AddressBook.

-is updated to reflect the change.
+Step 4: After sorting, filteredPersons in ModelManager is updated to reflect the change.

 The following sequence diagram illustrates how the sort operation works:

-should end
+SortCommand should end

 at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.